PaloAltoNetworks/SkilletBuilder/docs/builder_tools.rst

   .. image:: images/Preview_XML_Changes_tile.png
      :width: 300
+     :align: center

 When running the previewer choose between offline (From uploaded Configs) and online (From Running NGFW) mode.

 .. image:: images/Preview_XML_Changes_offline_or_online_mode.png
    :width: 600
+   :align: center

 XML Preview Offline Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~

   Recommended when previewing a skillet from a custom base configuration.
+  Select a base and modified configuration to compare.

   .. image:: images/Preview_XML_Changes_offline_mode_files.png
      :width: 600
+     :align: center

 ..
 NOTE::
     Export the configuration files from the NGFW or Panorama before running the previewer.